Skip to main content

 Concern Worldwide

 According to its website, more than 90 % of a donation to Concern Worldwide go to relief and development work.
 About 2 % are used for education and advocacy.
-Some 7 % go to fundraising and 0.5 % are needed fo governance and administration.
+Some 7 % go to fundraising and 0.5 % are needed for governance and administration.
 These are very good values.

 The International Committee of the Red Cross (ICRC)

-The ICRC says on its website 93.5% of donations are used directly for the organization's work in the field.
+The ICRC says on its website, 93.5% of donations are used directly for the organization's work in the field.
 That sounds remarkable.

 The International Rescue Committee (IRC)

 According to its website, the International Rescue Committee (IRC) is using 8 % of all funds for governance and administration.
 5 % are used for fundraising.
-87% of IRC's funds go into programme work.
+87% of IRC's funds go into program work.
 These are good values.

 Médecins Sans Frontières (MSF)

 MSF says on its website that 80.5% of funds raised go directly to its work.
 4.4 % are needed for management and general administration.
-15,1 % are used for fundraising.
+15.1 % are used for fundraising.
 These are good values.

 Norwegian Refugee Council (NRC)

-According to its website, the Norwegian Refugee Council (NRC) is using more than 90 % of all funds for field and programme work.
+According to its website, the Norwegian Refugee Council (NRC) is using more than 90 % of all funds for field and program work.
 That means less than 10 % are needed for administrative and fundraising expenses.
 These are very good values.

 Oxfam International

-According to Oxfam International, the organzations is using 9 % for fundraising and marketing, 20 % goes into operating expenses.
+According to Oxfam International, the organization is using 9 % for fundraising and marketing, 20 % goes into operating expenses.
 These are average values.
 That means 71 % is directly used for humanitarian work, development programs and influencing work.

 Save the Children

-Save the Children says on its website that 85 % of all expenditures go into programme work, 10 % are used for fundraising and 5 % are needed for administration.
+Save the Children says on its website that 85 % of all expenditures go into program work, 10 % are used for fundraising and 5 % are needed for administration.
 These are good values.

 The World Food Programme (WFP)

-According to its website The World Food Programme (WFP) is using 28 % of a donation for fundraising.
+According to its website, the World Food Programme (WFP) is using 28 % of a donation for fundraising.
 That’s a poor value.
 11 % are needed for governance and administration.
 That means only 61 % of your donation goes to people in need.

 Tags